alecjacobs/floatplane-meta/README.md

 # FloatPlaneMeta

-- bookmarklet to toggle "theater" mode on a video on floatplane.com
+A bookmarklet to toggle "theater" mode on a floatplane.com video :)